zaccharieramzi/tf-mwcnn/README.md

 - 3. in the conference paper.
 - 3. in the journal paper.

+These differences are acknowledged in the journal paper:
+> Compared to our previous work [24], we have made several improvements such as:
+> (i) Instead of directly decomposing input images by DWT, we first use conv
+> blocks to extract features from input, which is empirically shown to be
+> beneficial for image restoration. (ii) In the 3rd hierarchical level, we use
+> more feature maps to enhance feature representation.

 ## Convolution blocks

 The batch normalization is the only difference.